richardtguy/ibeacon/README.md

 The argument `time` should be supplied as a `datetime` object in UTC (defaults to now if omitted).
 If it has been more than 24 hours since daylight times were last refreshed from [sunrise-sunset.org](http://www.sunrise-sunset.org), these are refreshed.
 Then returns `True` if the date supplied as an argument is during daylight hours, `False` otherwise.

 Bridge, Controller and Remote classes are implemented to provide a simplified interface to the Philips Hue and Osram Lightify lamps.
-Colour, brightness and other settings are saved locally and pushed to the lamps by calling the `on()` method.
+Colour, brightness and other settings are saved locally as scenes and pushed to each lamp by calling its `on()` method.
 HueLight and LightifyLight objects handle the detailed implementation of the two protocols, and provide a common API.

 ###class hue.HueLight(*name, ID, UID=None*)
-The HueLight class represents a single lamp connected to the bridge and handles details of the REST API used to communicate with the Hue Bridge.
+The HueLight class represents a single lamp connected to the bridge and handles details of the HTTP REST API used to communicate with the Hue Bridge.

 Instances of the HueLight class may be created and used separately or (more conveniently) created for each light stored in the bridge by the constructor of a Bridge object.
 Various methods are implemented in order to control the lamp.
 If no unique ID (UID) is supplied, a new one is created using the function uid.get\_UID().
 UIDs are used rather than names to keep track of lights in scenes in order to avoid problems if there are Philips and Osram lights with the same name connected to the same Bridge object.